content-island/workshop-step-by-step-guide/03-post-detail/README.md

-# 03 Post detail
+# 03 Post Detail

 Let's display the post detail page.

-Right now if we try to navigate to a given post detail page, we get a 404 error.
+Right now, if we try to navigate to a specific post detail page, we get a 404 error.

-Let' start by create the posts detail page.
+Let's start by creating the post detail page.

-We could try to create something like:
+We could try something like:

 _./src/pages/posts/index.astro_